Army–McCarthy hearings: Inquiry

-The Senate decided that these conflicting charges should be investigated and the appropriate committee to do this was the Senate Permanent Subcommittee on Investigations, usually chaired by McCarthy.
-Since McCarthy was one of the targets of the hearings, Senator Karl Mundt was appointed (to his reported reluctance) to assume his responsibilities as chairman of the subcommittee.
+The Senate decided that these conflicting charges should be investigated and the appropriate committee to do this was the Senate Permanent Subcommittee on Investigations, chaired by McCarthy.
+Since McCarthy was one of the targets of the hearings, Senator Karl Mundt was appointed to assume his responsibilities as chairman of the subcommittee.
 John G. Adams served as the Army's counsel for the hearing.
 Acting as special counsel was Joseph Welch of the Boston law firm of Hale & Dorr (now called WilmerHale).
 The hearings were broadcast nationally on the new ABC and DuMont networks, and in part by NBC.
 Francis Newton Littlejohn, the news director at ABC, made the decision to cover the hearings live, gavel-to-gavel.
 The televised hearings lasted for 36 days and an estimated 80 million people saw at least part of the hearings.